 Campus is quiet now-students gone home, some returning weeks from now, some going out in the triumph of blue robes and square caps, to move on into the world that I pray holds promise for them.

 I love the summer quiet of campus.
 There is room, space to stretch out a little and breathe.
 There are nooks and crannies to hide in and write uninterrupted, and there are guitar-men playing Spanish tunes drifting on the breeze to a writer's ear, inspiring ink to spill onto the page in words, like notes spilling into the air as we each sing our song-make our own music.
 Not twenty yards is all that separates his song from mine.
 We both take to our instruments on this day expressing gratitude for its beauty.
 His stringed notes, my images in words.
+Can we two neither help nor control the art that begs escape?
+It seems not.
+As I cannot stop my pen no more than he can stop his plucking of the strings.
+Does he know what a pair we are making right now?
+Unknowingly bound together for just these moments?
+I must go and leave guitar-man to his melody.
+He plays me out across the paving stones and away, I leave with the hope that he will be here another day and I can write again, words set to the music of Spanish guitar.

 (Photo taken by Kelly Kirchhoefer)